Ecwid/ecwid-api-docs/includes/_jsapi.md

 Name | Type | Description
 ---- | ---- | -----------|
-**productID** | Integer | the Ecwid’s internal product ID to be added to cart (can be retrieved from product export, seen in the URL of the product page or via [REST API](#search-products)) callback | Function | the callback function to be called once the operation is complete (either succeeded or failed).
+**productID** | integer | the Ecwid’s internal product ID to be added to cart (can be retrieved from product export, seen in the URL of the product page or via [REST API](#search-products)) callback | function | the callback function to be called once the operation is complete (either succeeded or failed).
 See below for details.

 > Add product to cart using ID